 Cost to Cruise via Public Transportation

 My recommendation is this: take public transportation, otherwise known as the River Bus.
 This service is operated by MBNA Thames Clippers, but don’t pay for the tour option (unless you want to…).
 Instead, use your contactless credit card or your Oyster card and pay £7.30.
-An Oyster card is a smart card that you can get at a tube station and use to travel on London’s public transportation services – bus, tube, overground, etc.
+An Oyster card is a smart card that you can get at a tube station and use to travel via London’s public transportation – bus, tube, overground, etc.

 My preferred route is to get on the boat at Westminster pier and disembark at Greenwich pier.
 I also recommend taking the trip via boat one way then using alternative transportation to make your return trip.
 By doing this, you can easily experience other areas of the city.